kyleshevlin/shevyjs/README.md

 [![codecov](https://codecov.io/gh/kyleshevlin/shevyjs/branch/master/graph/badge.svg)](https://codecov.io/gh/kyleshevlin/shevyjs)
 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

-> Perfect vertical rhythm for typography in CSS-in-JS
+> Perfect vertical rhythm for typography and more in CSS-in-JS

 ShevyJS takes the concepts of the original [Shevy](https://github.com/kyleshevlin/shevy) and makes them available for CSS-in-JS systems.
 Shevy will do all the math required to keep your typography (and more) on your design system's baseline.